balmorelcommunity/Balmorel/base/auxils/plotting_tool/Transmission_Map_README.txt

 User's guide for the Transmission_Map tool (Transmission_Map.ipynb).

 The Transmission_Map tool is a tool to create maps with the symbolic representation of trade between regions.
-The initial intention of the tool was to visualize electricity trade, but any trade can be displayed.
+The initial intention of the tool was to visualize electricity trade, but any trade (e.g. H2, heat, other) can be displayed.
 The tool can show the trade capacity, as well as the instantaneous trade flows and level of congestion on lines between regions.

 ********************************************************************************************************************